Sergey Abramov (politician, born 1972): Activity in Chechnya

 In March 2001, Sergey Abramov was appointed Minister of Finance of the Chechen Republic.

 In this position, he proved himself a strict and uncompromising defender of state interests.
 According to retired FSB Lieutenant General Sergey Babkin, it was impossible to obtain money from the republican treasury without legal grounds under Abramov’s leadership, even under the threat of execution.[13]
 About this period Abramov said:“I see myself as a reformer.
 I am a professional manager and I have a good understanding of finance and economics.”On 13 May 2002, he was hit by a car in central Moscow while leaving the building of the Ministry of Finance of the Russian Federation.
 He sustained a concussion, a broken collarbone, and multiple bruises.

 On 10 January 2003, the head of the Chechen administration, Akhmat Kadyrov, dismissed Abramov from the post of Minister of Finance, appointing Eli Isaev as his successor.

 Adviser to the Chairman of the Accounts Chamber

 In January 2003, Abramov was appointed adviser to Sergey Stepashin, Chairman of the Accounts Chamber of the Russian Federation.
 In March of the same year, he headed the Chamber’s inspection department for operational control over the expenditure of budgetary funds in the Chechen Republic.

+First Deputy Chairman of the Government of Khabarovsk Krai

+From April 14, 2025, he was appointed to the position of First Deputy Chairman of the Government of Khabarovsk Krai.